Pythack/mars_weather/README.md

-# mars_meteo
+# Mars weather
 This project allows you to know the actual weather on mars for the past 5 sols.
-Just follow <a href="https://pythack.github.io/mars_weather/">this</a> link.
+Just follow [this link](https://pythack.github.io/mars_weather).